This page contains affiliate links. Please read our disclosure for more info.

 If you are looking for a splurge, check out the 5-star Excelsior Palace Hotel.
 It has two infinity pools overlooking the sea that we gazed at longingly when we walked past.

-You can also pay to use their Beach Club for the day, but prices start from €28 for an afternoon.
-We regret not doing it.
+You can also pay to use their Beach Club for the day—we regret not doing that.

 Search here for more Rapallo hotels.